bsdimp/freebsd-git-docs/MFC.md

 commit log from the original commit to head and save the updated log message.

-The contents of the merged commit can be examined via `git show`:
+The contents of the MFC commit can be examined via `git show`:

 ```
 > git show